Shift equivalences through the lens of Cuntz-Krieger algebras: Introduction

+For conjugacy, the first named author and Rout \cite{CR17} proved that $(X_A,\sigma_A)$ is conjugate to $(X_B,\sigma_B)$ precisely when the associated Cuntz-Krieger algebras ${\mathcal O}_A$ and ${\mathcal O}_A$ are stably isomorphic in a way preserving both the gauge actions and the diagonals (this time with no additional restrictions on $A$ and $B$).
+More precisely, and combining with Williams' characterization of conjugacy, we have

-Together with the characterization of SE in terms of Cuntz-Krieger C*-algebras for aperiodic and irreducible matrices, the above provides a fresh perspective for symbolic dynamics via C*-algebras, and reinterprets Williams' problem via the counterexamples provided by Kim and Roush \cite{KR99,KRred}.
+The equivalences in equations \eqref{eq:krieg-conv} and \eqref{eq:williams-conv} provide a fresh perspective for symbolic dynamics via C*-algebras, and reinterprets Williams' problem via the counterexamples provided by Kim and Roush \cite{KR99,KRred}.
 More precisely, the examples of Kim and Roush show that two adjacency matrices can be shift equivalent and with flow equivalent two-sided SFTs without being strong shift equivalent.
 Hence, in terms of C*-algebras this shows it is not always possible to trade in two isomorphisms -- one respecting the diagonal, and one respecting the gauge action -- for one which respects both.

 Another research agenda motivating this work is the \emph{graded isomorphism problem} of Hazrat from the theory of Leavitt path algebras, where one studies graded isomorphisms of pure algebras by means of graded K-theory.
 In work of Hazrat \cite{rh:ggclpa}, it was shown that the relevant graded K-theoretical data is in fact the same as Krieger's dimension group triple, and Hazrat conjectured that this invariant is complete when the class of the unit is added to the dimension triple as part of the invariant.
 Thus, the converse to Krieger's corollary is a topological analogue of Hazrat's conjecture.
 Although substantial advances have been made \cite{ALH+,AP14}, Hazrat's conjecture remains elusive.